imarcaos/JW_Contact_Agenda/README.md

 ## **Projeto convertido para ser desenvolvido no Netbeans**
 2024-07-20
-- O projeto que descrito a partir daqui com ponto `número.1` a partir do `3.1` denota ser desenvolvido no Netbeans.
+- O projeto foi reestruturado para o Netbeans a partir do ponto 3 e os pontos para o Netbeans renomeados para `número.1`, que inicia a partir do `3.1`.
-- O projeto antigo que foi iniciado no Eclipse (como erros), está com a numeração a partir do `3`, no fim do Readme.
+- O projeto antigo que foi iniciado no Eclipse (como erros), está com a numeração normal a partir do `3`, no fim do Readme.

 ### 3.1 - Configuração do Tomcat no Netbeans